Public Participation at Council Meetings

 - People addressing the Council may answer questions put to them by councillors as part of clarifying their position or statement

-- Council may invite critical stakeholders to present information to a meeting of Council on matters of business listed on a Council meeting agenda
+- Council may invite critical stakeholders to present information to a Public Forum on matters of business listed on a Council meeting agenda

 - You are to be respectful with your remarks and not make personal reflections on or impute improper motives to anyone